bxparks/AceTime/USER_GUIDE.md

 now.printTo(Serial);
 ```

-Various implementation class of `TimeProvider` and `TimeKeeper` are described in
+Various implementations of `TimeProvider` and `TimeKeeper` are described in
 more detail the following subsections.
-All of these classes are in the
-`ace_time::clock` namespace.

 ### NTP Time Provider